wp-statistics/wp-statistics/readme.txt

 If you encounter any bug, please create an issue on [Github](https://github.com/wp-statistics/wp-statistics/issues/new) where we can act upon them more efficiently.
 Since [Github](https://github.com/wp-statistics/wp-statistics) is not a support forum, just bugs are welcomed, and any other request will be closed.

 == Changelog ==
+= v13.1.3 - 23.12.2021 =
+* Bugfix: The issue for showing the pagination in date range template has been fixed
+* Enhancement: Skip undefined `HTTP_HOST` notice error
+* Enhancement: Minor Improvements

 = v13.1.2 - 09.11.2021 =
 * Enhancement: Avoiding altering some tables after every upgrade
 * Enhancement: Pages widget table clutter issue fixed when URLs are long